gaverhae/misc/books/2015/pro-android-web-game-apps-2012/summary/Chapter5.md

 ## Browser Events

-### Desktop Browser vs. Android Browser Input

 Browser events on desktop and mobile are different.
-At the time of writing, mobile browser events on Android basically mount to a single-button mouse, so this chapter focuses on that.
+At the time of writing, mobile browser events on Android basically amount to a single-button mouse, so this chapter focuses on that.

 > Since then, a lot has happened in the browser event space, the most notable